RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Related Work

 \section{Related Work}

-\paragraph{RL for LLM reasoning.} Reinforcement learning (RL)~\citep{kaelbling1996reinforcement} optimizes policies to maximize rewards and has recently enhanced LLM reasoning~\citep{xu2025towards}.
-Approaches fall into two paradigms: off-policy methods train from data collected by other policies—e.g., DPO~\citep{rafailov2023direct}, often combined with MCTS~\citep{zhang2024restmcts, xie2024monte}, though paired preferences are costly; newer variants reduce this burden via single-instance or stepwise feedback (KTO~\citep{zhou2024solving}, Step-KTO~\citep{lin2025step}) and by removing the reference model (SimPO~\citep{meng2024simpo}).
-On-policy methods (e.g., PPO~\citep{schulman2017proximal}, Reinforce++~\citep{hu2025reinforce++}) optimize using data from the current policy, typically with an auxiliary reward model that increases compute and risks reward hacking~\citep{guo2025deepseek}; GRPO~\citep{shao2024deepseekmath}, and RLOO~\citep{ahmadian2024back, kool2019buy} mitigates this via group-based sampling and relative advantage estimation, with extensions such as DAPO~\citep{yu2025dapo} and Dr.~GRPO~\citep{liu2025understanding} advancing optimization for complex reasoning~\citep{guo2025deepseek}.
+\paragraph{RL for LLM Reasoning.} Reinforcement learning (RL)~\citep{kaelbling1996reinforcement} optimizes policies to maximize rewards and has recently enhanced LLM reasoning~\citep{xu2025towards}.
+Approaches fall into two paradigms: off-policy methods (\eg, DPO~\citep{rafailov2023direct}, often combined with MCTS~\citep{zhang2024restmcts, xie2024monte}) require costly pairwise preferences, though newer variants reduce this burden via single-instance or stepwise feedback (KTO~\citep{zhou2024solving}, Step-KTO~\citep{lin2025step}) or by removing the reference model (SimPO~\citep{meng2024simpo}); on-policy methods (PPO~\citep{schulman2017proximal}, Reinforce++~\citep{hu2025reinforce++}) avoid preference labels but rely on auxiliary reward models that increase compute and risk reward hacking~\citep{guo2025deepseek}.
+GRPO~\citep{shao2024deepseekmath} and RLOO~\citep{ahmadian2024back, kool2019buy} address this via group-based sampling and relative advantage estimation, inspiring extensions to boost the training effectiveness on complex reasoning scenarios.
+For example, DAPO~\citep{yu2025dapo} and Dr.~GRPO~\citep{liu2025understanding} identify the limitations of GRPO in reasoning enhancement and propose refined versions.
+CPPO~\citep{lin2025cppo} and SPO~\citep{xu2026singlestream} focus on the learning efficiency and reduce training cost by pruning low-advantage samples and eliminating group-based baseline estimation.
+Meanwhile, TTRL~\citep{zuo2026ttrl}, INTUITOR~\citep{zhao2026learning}, EMPO~\citep{zhang2025right}, and Co-rewarding~\citep{zhang2026corewarding} explore the latent potential of LLMs and elicit the reasoning capability without the need for labeled data.
+OPSD~\citep{zhao2026self}, SDPO~\citep{hubotter2026reinforcement}, RLTF~\citep{song2026expanding}, and RLAD~\citep{zhang2026reinforcement} involve natural-language feedback to make models learn improved feedback-conditioned reasoning, thus enhancing the sampling efficiency in GRPO.

-\paragraph{RL for agentic scenarios.} Recent advancements in RL have extended its application to train LLMs in agentic scenarios, enabling agents to interact with tools and external environments to tackle complex problems.
-Frameworks such as Search-R1~\citep{jin2025search}, R1-Searcher~\citep{song2025r1}, and DeepResearcher~\citep{zheng2025deepresearcher} integrate LLMs with retrieval tools, including document vector databases and search engines, using GRPO to enhance both reasoning and tool usage capabilities.
-For computationally intensive tasks like mathematical reasoning, frameworks such as ReTool~\citep{feng2025retool}, ToRL~\citep{li2025torl}, and Verl-Tool~\citep{jiang2025verltool} leverage Python environments to optimize agents’ abilities to solve problems through code-based complex calculations.
-Despite their promise, these frameworks struggle with long-horizon reasoning.
-To address this, ARPO~\citep{dong2025agentic} employs an entropy-guided strategy during the rollout process to encourage exploration in high-entropy states, leading to improved trajectory collection and optimization.
-Similarly, SimpleTIR~\citep{xue2025simpletir} identifies and filters out trajectories containing ``void turn'', which can destabilize multi-turn